it-at-m/appswitcher-server/README.md

 ### Kubernetes

-If you want to deploy appswitcher-server on a Kubernetes cluster, you can use the provided Helm chart.
-See [appswitcher-server-helm-chart][helm-chart-github] for more information and documentation.
+If you want to deploy appswitcher-server on a Kubernetes cluster, you can use the [official Helm chart][helm-chart-github].

 ## Build & Development